jasonking3/virl-howtos/virl2-sdwan-devops/virl2-sdwan-devops.md

 Please note that you will have to upload the vEdge image twice due to CML only allowing a single image definition per image.

-Once those have been uploaded you will click on 'Create New Image Definition.'
-These will be reflective of the following values (versions may slightly vary).
+Once those have been uploaded you will click on 'Create New Image Definition.'Please create the following image definitions:

 ### IOS-XE
 ID: iosxe-sdwan-16.12.2r